AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 >[!ENDSHADEBOX]

-Install the latest version of the AEM Assets Integration extension (`aem-assets-integration`) on an Adobe Commerce running Adobe Commerce 2.4.4 or later.
-The AEM Asset Integration is delivered as a composer metapackage from the [repo.magento.com](https://www.magentocommerce.com/magento-connect/) repository.
+Install the latest version of the AEM Assets Integration extension (`aem-assets-integration`) on an Adobe Commerce instance with version  Adobe Commerce 2.4.4+.
+The AEM Asset Integration is delivered as a composer metapackage from the [repo.magento.com](hhttps://repo.magento.com/admin/dashboard) repository.

 >[!BEGINTABS]